 manufacturer’s manual instructions provide the best guide.

-After the above is done and ensured, then you are required
+After the above is done to your cooker, then you are required

-to add heated charcoal inside the propane smoker.
+to add heated charcoal inside the propane smoker into its cooking chamber.
 Give some good time for the

 charcoal to burn inside and enhance the temperature of the unit.
 At best, you